Distributed Practice: Optimizing Learning For Long-Term Retention

 Distributed practice is a proven and effective learning strategy that optimizes long-term retention of knowledge and skills.

-By spreading out study or practice sessions over time, learners can enhance their understanding, reduce forgetting, and improve the transfer of knowledge.
+By spreading out study or practice sessions over time, learners can enhance their understanding, reduce forgetting, and improve knowledge transfer.

 While it may require more effort and discipline, the benefits of distributed practice far outweigh the disadvantages, making it a valuable tool in the arsenal of every dedicated learner seeking to master new subjects effectively.